swiftlang/swift/docs/SIL.rst

 control is transferred to ``bb1``, and the result of the cast is passed into ``bb1`` as an argument.
 If the conversion fails, control is transferred to ``bb2``.

+An exact cast checks whether the dynamic type is exactly the target type, not any possible subtype of it.
+The source and target types must be class types.

 Assertion configuration
 ~~~~~~~~~~~~~~~~~~~~~~~